 GRANT PROGRAM DESCRIPTION

-To memorialize the contributions of Drs.
-Lampe and Kunkel in the field of clinical toxicology of natural products, the AACT is offering a research grant program that supports clinical toxicology research in natural products.
-The goal of this grant program is to provide competitive funding for original research to investigate some aspect of toxicity due to naturally occurring phenomenon (i.e., plants, mushrooms, algae, insects, snakes).
+The goal of this grant program is to provide competitive funding for clinical research that encourages the development of new therapies and treatment and adds to the understanding of the principles and practice of clinical toxicology.
 The intended research should advance the mission of the AACT to unite “scientists and clinicians in the advancement of research, education, prevention and treatment of diseases caused by chemicals, drugs and toxins.”
 The project may be part of a larger project but must have a specific hypothesis and aims that are separate and distinct.

 - The research must focus on clinical toxicology research.